-Whether you’re looking for a stop-off after Notting Hill Carnival or you're banking on finding gastro pubs in London with a bit of class, this list of Notting Hill bars and pubs should help you there.
-Bars hosting international music acts and laid-back pubs can sit within a mile of each other.
-Read our guide to the best bars and pubs in Notting Hill to find the perfect place for all kinds of nights out in London.
+Whether you’re looking for a stop-off after Notting Hill Carnival or you want gastropubs in London with a bit of class, this list of Notting Hill bars and pubs will help.
+Laid-back pubs and bars hosting international music acts sit within a mile of each other.
+Read our guide to the best bars and pubs in Notting Hill to find the perfect venues for all kinds of nights out in London.

 RECOMMENDED: Notting Hill area guide